Hip Replacement Surgery

 prostheses and uncemented prostheses.
 A cemented prosthesis attaches to the bone with

-onto which the bone grows to attach to the prosthesis.
-Sometimes, a combination of
+The bone grows onto this surface to attach to the prosthesis.
+Sometimes a combination

 - The incision will be closed with stitches or surgical staples.

 - A drain may be placed in the incision site to remove fluid.

 - A sterile bandage or dressing will be put on the site.

 What happens after hip replacement surgery?